This chapter is a continued part of 18| Nanboku-Cho Period Sword (North and South Dynasty Sword. Please read Chapter 18 before reading this section.

 The circle above indicates the time we discuss in this section

-The drawing below is the illustration from chapter 19.
-Compare this illustration and the photos underneath of it.
+The drawing below is the illustration from chapter 18.
+Please compare this illustration to the photo on the right.
 It shows the similarity of the shape.
 Keep in mind this illustration is the shape of a very long sword that was shortened at a later time.
-At Nanboku-Cho time, swords smiths created 3, 4, 5 feet long swords.
-Later shortened to 2.5 feet or so.
+At the Nanboku-cho time, swordsmiths created 3, 4, 5 feet long swords.
+Later shortened to 2 to 2.5 feet or so length.

 Aoe from Sano Museum Catalogue (Permission granted)

-Aoe is pronounced “A” as apple, “o” as original, and “e” as edge.
-Aoe is a swordsmith from Bittchu province that is next to Bizen.
-Therefore the characteristic of the sword, Ko-Aoe, and Ko-Bizen are similar.
+Aoe is pronounced “A” as apple, “o” as original, and “e” like an egg.
+Aoe is a swordsmith from Bittchu province which is next to Bizen.
+Therefore the characteristic of the sword, Ko-Aoe (old Aoe), and Ko-Bizen (old Aoe) are similar.

 Characteristic of Aoe (青江)

-Aoe sword has Aoe-Zori shape that is to curve a lot at the lower part.
-During Nanboku-Cho time, because of the Soshu-Den was the trendy style, even Bizen sword smiths did Nie.
-Yet, Bittchu stayed Nioi.
+One of the characteristics of the Aoe sword is their Aoe-zori shape.
+That is to curve a lot at the lower part.
+During the Nanboku-cho time, because the Soshu Den was the trendy style, even Bizen swordsmiths did nie where their main characteristic was nioi.
+Yet, the Bittchu group stayed with nioi.
 The tempered area tends to be wide.
-Sakasa-Choji (means inverted or backward, see the illustration above) is the Aoe’s most notable characteristic.
-Also, Boshi often has pointed hamon.
-It is often said that if you see sakasa-choji, it should be either Aoe group or Katayama Ichimonji group.
-Sumitetu (澄鉄 black Jigane from the inside shows through) is also Aoe’s characteristic.
+Sakasa-choji (means inverted or backward, see the illustration above) is the Aoe’s most notable characteristic.
+Also, boshi often has pointed hamon.
+It is often said that if you see Sakasa-choji, the sword has a good chance of being either the Aoe group or Katayama Ichimonji group.
+Sumitetu (澄鉄: black core metal shows through) is also Aoe’s characteristic.